Career Diaries: Meet Lisa Price, the Founder of Carol’s DaughterJune 17, 2020

 What do you do for fun?

-I love old movies.
-I love going to the movies.
-I have been knitting for the past year.
+I love old movies and I love going to the movies.
+I have been knitting for the past year, too.
 I was only a crocheter since age 11, and I have found that I love knitting.
-So relaxing.
+It’s so relaxing.

 Trust your gut.
 You are smarter than you think.